-“and put his fingers into his ears, and he spat, and touched his tongue.”
+“and he put his fingers into his ears.
+Then, after spitting on his fingers, he touched his tongue.”
 This record shows the great sensitivity and compassion that Jesus had for people.
 People brought this deaf-mute to Jesus.
 It is almost certain that he had never heard or spoken in his whole life, because if he had become deaf he would still be able to speak.
 That means that he would not have understood much about what was happening as his family and friends led him to see Jesus.
 He likely picked up in the people’s excitement, but no doubt would have been confused and perhaps cautious as well.
 In that state, Jesus did not want him to be distracted by the crowd, but took the man aside by himself, where the two of them could make eye contact and the man could calm down and focus on Jesus.

 Jesus understood the confusion the man would have been in and wanted to calm him and also communicate to him what was going to happen, but how?
 The man was deaf.
 So in this situation Jesus communicated in the best way he could, using “language” the man could understand.
 Jesus put his fingers into the man’s ears, indicating that something was going to happen that would involve them.
 Then he spat and touched his tongue.